Brauðterta – Icelandic style sandwich loaf: Salmon and egg

 Lightly whip together the eggs and cream and season with salt and pepper.
 Purée the salmon in a food processor and add to the egg mixture, stirring lightly together.
 Fry the scrambled eggs until well done and set aside to cool.

 Put 1/3 of the salmon spread on the bottom layer of bread, top with the second bread layer, then the scrambled egg, then more bread and end with salmon spread.
 Smooth the remaining salmon spread on the ends and side of the loaf.
 Decorate with thin slices of salmon (or cover the whole thing with salmon slices) and garnish with vegetables, e.g. tomato roses, slivers of red bell pepper or cucumber.
-Egg slices are also suitable decoration.
+Salmon roe caviar and slices of hard-boiled egg are also suitable for garnishing.